 This is a technical, interdisciplinary program of higher education immersed in computer science, computer engineering, or electrical engineering fields offering extensive opportunities for hands-on applications.

 There are also scholarships available, as well as opportunities for employment through the CyberCorps Scholarship for Service (SFS) program.
-Federal partners of these programs include the Cybersecurity and Infrastructure Security Agency (CISA), the Federal Bureau of Investigation (FBI), the National Institute of Standards and Technology (NIST), National Initiative on Cybersecurity Education (NICE), the National Science Foundation (NSF), Department of Defense Office of the Chief Information Officer (DoD-CIO), and the US Cyber Command (CYBERCOM).
+Federal partners of these programs include the Cybersecurity and Infrastructure Security Agency (CISA), the Federal Bureau of Investigation (FBI), the National Institute of Standards and Technology (NIST), the National Initiative on Cybersecurity Education (NICE), the National Science Foundation (NSF), Department of Defense Office of the Chief Information Officer (DoD-CIO), and the US Cyber Command (CYBERCOM).